Strength, organization, equipment and divisions of the French Army and aircraft of the l’Army de l’Air in September 1939.

 Strength of l’Army de l’Air (French Air Force)

-The air defence of France and her overseas Empire was the responsibility of five Air Regions (Dijon, Paris, Tours, Aix-en-Provence and North Africa) each of which was sub-divided into two Air Districts.
+The air defense of France and her overseas Empire was the responsibility of five Air Regions (Dijon, Paris, Tours, Aix-en-Provence and North Africa) each of which was sub-divided into two Air Districts.
 The largest flying formations were the air divisions and independent brigades.
 An air division had two or three brigades each with two or three squadrons.

-Frontline strength on the eve of WW2 was 1,114 fighters, 1,002 bombers and 800 reconnaissance aircraft and in August 1939 there were 110,000 personnel of all ranks, a figure which had risen to 150,000 March 1940.
+Front line strength on the eve of WW2 was 1,114 fighters, 1,002 bombers and 800 reconnaissance aircraft and in August 1939 there were 110,000 personnel of all ranks, a figure which had risen to 150,000 March 1940.

-|known French aircraft types in 1939||approx. numbers of planes|
+|Known French aircraft types in 1939||Approx. numbers of planes|

 |Dewoitine D500 fighter||100|